dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Continuous Variables](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/continuous1.png)

 The skewness can be corrected by removing the outliers using Z-score calculation and some manual trimming of data.
-The resultant histogram below shows clear improvement in the normality of the data.
+The resultant histogram shows clear improvement in the normality of the data.
 We will take this forward to fit the model.

 ![Continuous Variables 2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/continuous2.png)